When it comes to N.Y. locations, there is no substitute as some of these recently shot features will no doubt prove.

 Locations: the Seagram’s Building, Grand Central Station, Chase Manhattan Plaza, Greenwich Village, Central Park.

 Key Gotham scene: Grand Central Station where Ray (Owen) spots Claire (Roberts).
-FIGHTING

 Director: Dito Montiel